Back to School

 “Through our various programs, we want to be able to help people get on their feet,” he says.
 “The nutritious food we can provide them through our feeding programs is a great first step.”

-As schools in the Philippines prepare to open again for the 2014-2015 school year, Convoy of Hope plans to feed more than 24,000 children every school day and an additional 7,000 at feeding sites throughout the country.
+As schools in the Philippines prepare to open again for the 2014-2015 school year, Convoy of Hope plans to feed more than 24,000 children and an additional 7,000 at program centers throughout the country.

 “Hearing success stories like Alexa’s is thanks to our partners and supporters,” says Rose.
 “They are making the difference!”